 It’s typically best to try to visit as many apartments as possible that meet your criteria, in a fairly short period of time.

-You do not want to exhaust yourself; you need time to ask questions, and quiet time to digest all the information you’ve gathered before you have to make a decision.
+You do not want to exhaust yourself.
+You also need time to ask questions and quiet time to digest all the information you’ve gathered before you have to make a decision.

 Create a list of apartments.
 You can search by location.
 Write them down.
 While there is no right number, you should hopefully have at least a few on your list, so you can compare apartments and feel confident you are making the right decision.